MicrosoftDocs/dynamics-365-customer-engagement/ce/sales-enterprise/connect-with-customers.md

 ---
-title: "Connect with customers in Dynamics 365 Sales | MicrosoftDocs"
+title: "Connect with customers through record or up next widget | MicrosoftDocs"
-description: "Make phone calls or send emails by using a record or the Up next widget in Dynamics 365 Sales." ms.date: 01/11/2021 ms.service: crm-online ms.topic: article
+description: "Use the Up next widget or a record to connect with customers using channels such as, phone calls and emails in Dynamics 365 Sales." ms.date: 04/23/2021 ms.topic: article
-author: sbmjais
+author: udaykirang
-ms.author: shjais
+ms.author: udag
 manager: shujoshi
 ---